bilakhiyaasif/Tribute-to-sir-A.P.J.-Abdul-kalam/Readme.md

-# Tribute To sir A.P.J.
-Abdul Kalam
-    Link:
-    show Live Page using : (https://codepen.io/bilakhiyaasif/full/OZXYbb)

-    This site was built using [codepen pen](https://pages.github.com/)
+This site was built using [GitHub Pages](https://pages.github.com/)